Home | More Videos | About Us | Contact | Subscribe | Donate

 Graciela’s extraordinary career was also shared with such friends as

-Billie Holiday, Sarah Vaughn, Ella Fitzgerald, Miguelito Valdéz, Frank
+Billie Holiday, Sarah Vaughan, Ella Fitzgerald, Miguelito Valdéz, Frank

 Sinatra, Sammy Davis Jr., Bing Crosby, Nat King Cole, Benny Carter and